Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Klein & Wilson recovered $250,000 in a legal malpractice case where the attorneys did a poor job preparing an underlying personal injury and civil rights case.
-Despite serious issues of causation, Klein & Wilson convinced the insurance carrier a jury would overlook those issues because of the attorney misconduct.
+Despite serious issues of causation, Klein & Wilson convinced the defendant's insurance carrier a jury would overlook those issues because of the attorneys' misconduct.

 MacPherson v.
 Donaldson, Lufkin & Jenrette Securities Corporation

 In 1987, Mr. Klein sued Wall Street securities firm Donaldson, Lufkin & Jenrette Securities Corporation ("DLJ") on behalf of an investor whose account was wrongfully liquidated by the securities company.
 DLJ countersued the investor for over $1 million, alleging securities fraud and a variety of other causes of action.
 Mr. Klein received summary judgment on most of the security company's causes of action and, at trial, received a defense verdict on DLJ's remaining causes of action.
 The jury awarded the investor approximately $200,000, representing the value of the wrongfully liquidated account.

 HSBC Mortgage Services, Inc. v.
 MTDS, Inc.

 One of the largest financial institutions in the world sued Klein & Wilson's client for $1 million.
 As a result of bookkeeping errors, Klein & Wilson's client admittedly lost $1 million of plaintiff's money.
 Klein & Wilson was able to convince the plaintiff to take less than 15 cents on the dollar, Klein & Wilson also convinced the client's insurance carrier to pay the balance owed, except for the client's deductible of $15,000.
 Accordingly, on a loss of over $1 million, the client paid only $15,000.